Katie Steffes, MS, NBCT

 Resources on Expulsion:

-With the changing demographics of the United States and the increase in the diversity of children and their families in early childhood programs, it is important to look at the diversity in early childhood professions.
-According to Schneider and Gibbs (2023), an estimated 97 percent of early childhood educators are women, and 38 percent are black women.
-This is disproportionate to the general population.
-Non-Hispanic Black women make up 16.7 percent, and Hispanic women make up 16.4 percent of the workforce with 4.9 percent women of color left.
-The lived experiences from a diverse staff will help families be reflected and affirmed.
+With the changing demographics of the United States and the increase in the diversity of children and their families in early childhood programs, it is important to look at the diversity in early childhood professionals.
+According to Schneider and Gibbs (2023), an estimated 97 percent of early childhood educators are women, with 38 percent identifying as Black women.
+This representation is disproportionate compared to the broader workforce, where non-Hispanic Black women make up 16.7 percent, Hispanic women 16.4 percent, and women of other racial and ethnic backgrounds make up only 4.9 percent.
+Having a diverse staff with varied lived experiences helps families feel reflected and affirmed within the early childhood environment.

-Staff diversity can provide a racial and/or cultural match between children and families and a greater understanding of social and cultural behaviors to provide a more improved and individualized learning environment.
-Employing staff who speak the same home language of children in early childhood programs is the first step in providing high-quality teaching and learning services for children and can be an effective tool to provide collaboration and engagement with families.
+Staff diversity can provide a racial and/or cultural match between children and families and a greater understanding of social and cultural behaviors to provide an improved and individualized learning environment.
+Employing staff who speak the same home language of children in early childhood programs is the first step in providing high-quality teaching and learning experiences for children in their care and can be an effective tool to provide collaboration and engagement with families.

 1.4 What is Anti-Bias Education?